Employee Q&A about the employee survey

 Conducting the survey every year enables us to get employee feedback on a timely basis for ongoing improvements.

 All permanent and nonpermanent executive branch employees are eligible.
+If requested by the institution, higher education employees may be eligible.

 State HR updates the Survey Contact list with the names provided.
 This updated list is used for all further communication on the new Survey.